 LPG Model in India

-After Independent in 1947 Indian government had a main problem to develop economy and to solve this issue it followed LPG Model.
-The Growth Economics conditions of India in that time were not very good, because we did not have proper resources for the development, not in terms of natural resources but in terms of financial and industrial development.
-At that time India need the path of economics planning and for that we adopt ‘Five Year Plan’ concept of which we take from Russia and feel that it will provide as fast development like Russia, under the view of the socialistic pattern society.
-And India had practiced a number of restrictions ever since the introduction of the first industrial policy resolution in 1948.
+After Independence in 1947 Indian government faced a major problem to develop economy and to solve the issues pertaining at that time it decided to follow LPG Model.
+The Growth Economics conditions of India in that time were not very good, because it did not have proper resources for the development, not in terms of natural resources but in terms of financial and industrial development.
+At that time India needed the path of economics planning and for that used ‘Five Year Plan’ concept of which was taken from Russia and feet that it will provide a fast development like that of Russia, under the view of the socialistic pattern society.
+India had practiced a number of restrictions ever since the introduction of the first industrial policy resolution in 1948.

 IMPACT BEFORE LIBERLISATION

 - The low annual growth rate of the economy of India before 1980, which stagnated around 3.5% from 1950s to 1980s, while per capita income averaged 1.3%.
 At the same time, Pakistan grew by 5%, Indonesia by 9%, Thailand by 9%, South Korea by 10% and in Taiwan by 12%.

 - Only four or five licenses would be given for steel, power and communications.
 License owners built up huge powerful empires